PvrkFvmily/Project-1-Pool-Cleaners-R-Us/README.md

 - Render stage with Super Scrub Block
 - Move with WASD keys
 - Stop SSB when it hits a wall
-- Have a clean pool floor where SSB has been
+- When SSB goes over the grid changes color
 - Win screen or next stage screen when pool is clean

 ---